A trip through Sicily is not just the tourist itinerary

 It happens all the time with Overseas Adventure Travel.
 I start out expecting to write about the trip itself – in this case, Sicily’s Ancient Landscapes & Timeless Traditions — and I end up writing about all the things that are not on the itinerary, what OAT refers to as Learning and Discovery.

-Sure, I wanted to focus on the extensive ruins of the Greeks and Romans from the 8th century BC: the city market created by the Arabs in 900 A.D., which still operates today as it did then; the Norman Church, built in 1174, which was proclaimed by acclamation of the trip participants as “The most magnificent cathedral ever!”; a boat ride to a Phoenician island dating back 2,700 years; and a powerful WWII museum devoted to ending Italy’s Fascist rule.
-And that barely brushes the surface of the extensive itinerary that brought new adventures to our group of 16, day after day.
+Sure, I wanted to focus on the extensive ruins of the Greeks and Romans from the 8th century BC.
+The city market created by the Arabs in 900 A.D. still operates today as it did then.
+The Norman Church, built in 1174, was proclaimed by acclamation of the trip participants as “The most magnificent cathedral ever!”
+A boat ride took us to a Phoenician island dating back 2,700 years.
+And, a powerful WWII museum is devoted to ending Italy’s Fascist rule.
+That barely brushes the surface of the extensive itinerary that brought new adventures to our group of 16, day after day.
 But that’s where the story veered into trouble…

-I found myself being equally surprised and delighted by all the little extra things we were seeing and doing — and yes, often eating — that were NOT on the itinerary.
-I realized it even made the more interesting story, because of all my travels with other tour companies, Learning and Discovery is what sets OAT apart and elevates an already enticing itinerary into a far more expansive travel opportunity.
+I found myself being equally surprised and delighted by all the little extra things we were seeing and doing — and yes, often eating — that were NOT on Sicily’s itineraries.
+It even made the more interesting story, because of all my travels with other tour companies, Learning and Discovery is what sets OAT apart and elevates an already enticing itinerary into a far more expansive travel opportunity.

 For starters, while exploring the capital city of Palermo, we stopped by a tiny, nondescript storefront with antique-looking sewing machines and irons but, okay, the owner is a tailor.
 How then to explain all the old instruments strewn everywhere?
 The tailor is also a musician.
 He sang along as he played a 50-year-old mandolin.
 Come for repairs; stay for the repertory…